2 Ingredient Chocolate Orange Christmas Fudge

 Below is a list of the few equipment needed to make this fudge recipe:

 What To Do With Leftover Condensed Milk Or Chocolate Orange?

 If you have any condensed milk leftover, you can make these delicious condensed milk cookies.
-With leftover Terry’s chocolate orange, you can make this 2 ingredient mousse, chunky NYC cookies or chocolate orange cake.
+With leftover Terry’s chocolate orange, you can make this 2 ingredient mousse, these chunky NYC cookies or this chocolate orange cake.